 As part of our mission "to promote academic research and scholarship that facilitate dialogues about and understanding of the social and academic impact of diversity," CSD announces our spring lectures focusing on several aspects of diversity in higher education.
-Times and venues subject to change.

 May 5, 2016, 4:00 pm, Gore Recital Hall, Roselle Center for the Arts (reception following at the SpeakEasy) - RSVP here.

 The Leonid Hurwicz Collegiate Professor of Complex Systems, Political Science and Economics at the University of Michigan, Dr. Page also directs the Center for the Study of Complex Systems.
 His book, "The Difference" is a classic argument for the benefits of diversity.
 He not only demonstrates that groups with a range of perspectives outperform groups of like-minded experts, but he shows practical ways to apply diversity to a host of problems to the benefit of all.
 RSVP here.